magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 SCADA (Supervisory Control And Data Acquisition) is a complex software system for managing automated processes that collects and processes data in real time.

 Based on IoT Hub, a Swimming Pool SCADA system template has been implemented.
 It's designed to monitor and control swimming pool components.
-Sensors data in the local network is collected and sent via the Modbus protocol to the [IoT Gateway](/docs/iot-gateway/what-is-iot-gateway/){:target="_blank"}.
+Sensors data in the local network is collected and sent via the Modbus protocol to the IoT Gateway.
 The Gateway communicates with IoT Hub through the MQTT protocol, ensuring continuous devices connectivity and data transmission to the SCADA system.
 IoT Hub acts as the core of the SCADA system, storing data from devices in a database, processing it, visualizing the information, and sending control commands to the devices.

 <br>